nastal/edurio-test/README.md

 ## Installation
 1. clone the repository
+2. copy .env.example to .env
-2. run `make install` from within the project directory
+3. run `make install` from within the project directory
+4. run `make test` to run the tests (note, you can run tests without seeding)
-3. run `make seed` to seed the database with dummy data
+5. run `make seed` to seed the database with dummy data
 - note: do not interrupt console while seeding.
 It uses build in laravel factories to seed up to 1M records, it may be about 15 minutes to complete.
-4. run `make test` to run the tests

 ## Usage